MicheleMassa802/MicheleMassa802/README.md

 ### My Projects:

 I'm proud of all of my projects below as they represent a different stage in my career path (out of the ones I am allowed to show).
+If you don't want to go to each repo and instead just watch some of their demos, just go [here](https://www.youtube.com/@michelemassa3029)!

 Feel free to check out the full public projects below, and some of my more video-game-oriented ones [on this drive folder](https://drive.google.com/drive/folders/1hNY4nzwiH7-U_DMgfBbk8gdwijGCDmaz?usp=sharing) consisting of the projects I worked on while learning Unity.